Choosing One :: Single Coin Dice/Die Card Number Ticket Ball Member Student

 • Choosing a person from among a group of persons

-A logic similar to the one adopted for solving problems where a card is drawn from a pack of cards is adopted.
+Build a table similar to the one used in case of a card drawn from a pack of cards.

-1. Divide the total entites into two groups.
+1. Divide the total entities into two groups.

-2. One group consisting of all the entities which are favourable/favorable for the occurance of the given event
+2. One group consisting of all the entities which are favorable for the occurrence of the given event

 3. The second group consisting of all the other entities